For the 18th year in a row, Canadian Multiculturalism Day is being celebrated on today’s date.

 PRIME MINISTER’S STATEMENT

-“Today, Canadians from coast to coast to coast join together to celebrate the multiculturalism and openness that make us who we are as a country,” said Prime Minister Justin Trudeau in a statement released for last year’s celebration.
+“Today, Canadians from coast to coast to coast join together to celebrate the multiculturalism and openness that make us who we are as a country,” said Prime Minister Justin Trudeau in a statement released for the 2017 celebration.

 “Canadians come from every corner of the world, speak two official languages and hundreds more, practice many faiths, and represent many cultures.
 Multiculturalism is at the heart of Canada’s heritage and identity—and as Canadians, we recognize that our differences make us strong.”